Closed until further notice due to smoke haze.

-Please note: Blundell’s is over 150 years old, which means no air-conditioning and poor ventilation.
-From December – March, for not only your comfort, but also for your safety and that of our volunteers, we may need to close Blundell’s Cottage.
+Please note: Blundells Cottage is over 150 years old and we may need to close it from time to time in extreme weather, for your safety and that of our volunteers.
 We’ll keep you updated on any closures on both our Facebook page and twitter feed.

-The story of Canberra doesn’t stop at Blundell’s; explore the significant events and extraordinary people that shaped Australia’s capital at the National Capital Exhibition.
+The story of Canberra doesn’t stop at Blundells; explore the significant events and extraordinary people that shaped Australia’s capital at the National Capital Exhibition.
 Not only is it air conditioned, but it has a great view over the calm waters of Lake Burley Griffin.
-A fun, relaxing and cool environment, the Exhibition is open Monday – Friday 9 am – 5 pm and Saturday – Sunday 10 am – 4 pm.
-Closed public holidays (except Australia Day and Canberra Day)
+A fun, relaxing and cool environment, the Exhibition is open Monday to Friday, 9 am – 5 pm and Saturday and Sunday 10 am – 4 pm (closed Christmas Day and Boxing Day).

 For more information contact: